alephmembeth/alephmembeth.github.io/contact.md

 # Get in Touch

+## E-Mail

 If you would like to get in touch, you can reach me at <alexander.max.bauer@uol.de>.

+## Address

+Carl von Ossietzky University of Oldenburg
+School of Humanities and Social Sciences
+Department of Philosophy
+Ammerländer Heerstraße 114 – 119
+26129 Oldenburg
+Germany

+## Other Places

 On the internet, there are also some other places where you can find me, including
 + [Academia.edu](https://uni-oldenburg.academia.edu/alexandermaxbauer),